 Women had no history of taking hormone replacement therapy (HRT).
 Through a variety of extensive questionnaires, they were evaluated for medical, lifestyle, and sociodemographic characteristics as well as 14 menopause symptoms, including joint pain, vaginal dryness, headaches, and hot flashes, among others.

 Researchers found that the most severe and commonly reported symptoms for all menopause women were fatigue (76%), insomnia (69%), irritability (67%), palpitations (63%), and depression (62%).
-The prevalence hot flashes and night sweats was less than 50%.
+The prevalence of hot flashes and night sweats was less than 50%.

 Those passing through perimenopause mainly complained of insomnia, fatigue, night sweats, hot flashes, and headaches, while postmenopausal women reported insomnia, fatigue, irritability, dyspareunia (painful sex), and night sweats.